appreciated/apexcharts-flow/README.md

 * `v11` the version for Vaadin 11
 * `v12` the version for Vaadin 12
 * `v13` the version for Vaadin 13

+### License

+ApexCharts for Vaadin is released under Apache 2.0 license.